slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If everybody is thinking alike, then somebody isn’t thinking."
 -- George S. Patton Jr.*

-> *"The more neatly you fit into society, the less free you actually are."
+> *"The more neatly you fit into society, the less free you actually are." (...)
+"Individuals rarely admit mistakes.
+Groups never do." (...)
+"«Consensus» is just another way of saying «average»." (...)
+"A group operates through consensus. the consensus will be set by the most intolerable minority.
+So you’ll the intolerable minority will control the group." (...)
+"If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions."
 -- Naval Ravikant*

 > *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’
 -- Bertrand Russell*

-> *"You can’t reason someone out of a notion that they didn’t reason themselves into."
+> *"You can’t reason someone out of a notion that they didn’t reason themselves into." (...)
+"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+When you truly think for yourself your conclusions will not be predictable." (...)
+"When someone tells you something is wrong, they’re usually right.
+When someone tells you how to fix it, they’re usually wrong."
 -- Kevin Kelly*

-> *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule."
+> *"In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule." (...)
+"And those who were seen dancing were thought to be insane by those who could not hear the music."
 -- Friedrich Nietzsche*

-> *"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
-When you truly think for yourself your conclusions will not be predictable."
--- Kevin Kelly*

 > *"When you do as everyone else does, don’t be surprised when you get what everyone else gets."
 -- Peter Kaufman*

-> *"And those who were seen dancing were thought to be insane by those who could not hear the music."
--- Friedrich Nietzsche*

 > *"Common sense is the collection of prejudices acquired by age eighteen."
 -- Albert Einstein*